subhamishra/KnowYourDrinks/README.md

 # KnowYourDrinks
 Shows list of drinks.
 Lets see how many you know...
 # Setup
-Install latest aversion of node and clone the repository
+Install latest version of node and clone the repository

 then follow the below steps